-The exponential rise in file size every time you go to a higher JPG quality range is very significant.
+The exponential rise in file size in bytes every time you go to a higher JPG quality range is significant.

-For instance, for a 2600 long-edge pixel image which I exported via JPEG Quality Tester in Lightroom generated the infographic below.
+For instance, for a 2600 long-edge pixel image which I exported via Jeffrey Friedl’s JPEG Quality Tester in Lightroom generated the infographic below.

-There’s a very good article by Jeffrey Friedl on JPG compression here.
+There’s a particularly good article by Jeffrey Friedl on JPG compression here.

-The JPEG quality you choose is arbitrary.
+The JPEG quality you choose is personal and arbitrary.
 Don’t be frightened of having a small amount of posterization in the sky.
-Make file size the deciding factor for your image quality selection.
+Make the file size in bytes the deciding factor for your image quality selection.